Sunglasses are more than just a fashion statement - they’re important protection from the hazards of UV light.

 Preventing Skin Cancer

-The strongest evidence that sunglasses provide a medical benefit is in preventing skin cancer on your eyelids.
+One huge way that sunglasses provide a medical benefit is in the prevention of skin cancer on your eyelids.
 UV light exposure from the sun is one of the strongest risk factors for the development of skin cancers.

 Each year there are more new cases of skin cancer than the combined incidence of cancers of the breast, prostate, lung and colon.